LiterallyUniqueLogin/ukbiobank_strs/traits/phenotypes/height_README.txt

-Run date: 2021_03_09
+Run date: 2021_05_11
-Loading height phenotype and age at measurement.
-File: /expanse/projects/gymreklab/jmargoli/ukbiobank/main_dataset/extracted_data/height.txt.
-Only reporting first height measurement taken even if there were measurements at multiple vists.
-Filtering 0 height values that are taller than the world's tallest person or shorter than the shortest.
+Loading phenotype height from txt file  /expanse/projects/gymreklab/jmargoli/ukbiobank/main_dataset/extracted_data/height.txt Choosing phenotype value and age for each participant based on the first visit for which this phenotype had a recorded value.
+If the participant had this phenotype measured at multiple visits, only the phenotype value and age at the first visit are being used.
+The age is being loaded from the shared_covars file /expanse/projects/gymreklab/jmargoli/ukbiobank/traits/shared_covars/shared_covars.npy .
+An additional dummy covariate indicating visit number is being added for each visit whose data is used beyond the first.